d153y/Lbek/content/posts/built-for-speed.md

 ## Font Awesome 5

-Awake comes with Font Awesome 5 support out of the box, so you have a wealth of free quality icons at your finger tips.
+LBEK comes with Font Awesome 5 support out of the box, so you have a wealth of free quality icons at your finger tips.
 However, if you're used to using Font Awesome in the more traditional manner without a build step you may be thinking: "What about all those icons I don't actually use?
 Aren't they just bloat?"
 Not so with Awake, with webpack we can bundle only the icons we're using.
 This does mean an extra step of registering a new icon when you want to use it, but that's as easy as adding it to an array in `config/modules.js` like so:

 ```
  icons: ['faTimes', 'faSearch', 'faEnvelope', 'faUser', 'faBriefcase']